geopython/GeoHealthCheck/docs/plugins.rst

 Concepts
 --------

-Starting with GHC v0.2.0 healthchecks are exclusively performed by Plugins.
+GHC versions after May 1, 2017 perform healthchecks exclusively via Plugins (see :ref:`upgrade` how to upgrade from older versions).
 The basic concept is simple: each `Resource` (typically an OWS endpoint) has one or more `Probes`.
 During a GHC run (via `cron` or manually), GHC sequentually invokes the `Probes` for each `Resource` to determine the health (QoS) of the `Resource`.